apurvakatti19/HomeVision/README.md

 Using the given API end point, I accessed the houses using the default setting of 10 houses per page while accessing all the pages

 ## Architecture
-The architecture is based off of Client-Server suing React components.
+The architecture is based off of Client-Server using React components.

 Client: The Client is developed using HTML(JSX), CSS, React,Bootstrap and by making use of container(Stateful) and component(Stateless) principles of React called the Houses.js and Layout.js respectively in the homevision folder.